-Improving Demand Forecasting and Planning with Machine Learning
+Improving Demand Forecasting with Machine Learning

 In our last blog we talked about using best-of-breed software to overcome the shortcomings of ERP-based supply chain planning systems.
 One way to improve demand forecasting and demand planning is with machine learning and demand analytics.